Not everyone wants to be a full-time business owner.

 8. Social Media Management

 Do you have advanced training or experience in social media, marketing and/or writing?
 Do you love fostering community and facilitating online discussion?
-Then you may want to think about starting a social media management company!
+Then, you may want to think about starting a social media management company for instance!

 As a social media manager, you may perform a number of important tasks for your clients including: